mcr11996/KramersMoyalSGSClosure/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

-# Kramers Moyal Burgulence Closure
+# Kramers Moyal Subgrid-scale Closure

-This repository contains code to provide a data-driven closure for the subgrid scale term in Burgers turbulence (Burgulence) using the Kramers-Moyal expansion method.
+This repository contains code to provide a data-driven closure for the subgrid scale term in Large Eddy Simulation (LES) of the momentum equation using the Kramers-Moyal expansion method.
+The current code is implemented in the 1D Burgers equation (Burger's turbulence).
 All relevant code can be found in the Code folder.

 <!-- TABLE OF CONTENTS -->
 # Table of Contents